KMHS-FM

+History

+KMHS-FM was launched in 2008 as Pirate Radio 91.3, airing a hot adult contemporary format.

-History KMHS returned students to the airwaves in the fall of 2023, after taking them off air during the pandemic.
-On January 10, 2025 KMHS had its first format change since going on air in 2008.
-KMHS dropped the Top 40 format it had carried in favor of a retro 90's-2K pop music format under their new branding as POP 91.3 - The Bay's 90's & 2K Station.
+KMHS-FM returned students to the airwaves in the fall of 2023, after taking them off air during the pandemic.
+On January 10, 2025, KMHS-FM's format was changed for the first time since going on air.
+KMHS-FM got changed from adult contemporary to 1990's and 2000's pop music, rebranding to POP 91.3 - The Coast's 90's & 2K Station.
 Members of the student management team decided on the format change and moniker prior to the Class of 2024's graduation.